slamora/brackets-wiki/Extension-Manager-Workflows.md

 > Note that this implies that extension download and installation is asynchronous and
 > non-modal as well as restartless.

+> (re) It might also be helpful to be able to sort/filter extensions by number of downloads, recently uploaded/updated, or Author

 While it's downloading and installing, he continues his search for CoffeeScript extensions.
 He types "coffee" into the search field.
 As he types, the list of popular extensions in the main part of the window is filtered to show a list